byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 ## *Water Alchemy - Recycling organic materials through living organisms naturally purifies water.*

+### *Conservation as a consequence of production!*

-### Water Therapy; the practice of spending time Cultivate Living Healing Water Essences for the purpose of enhancing whole health, earth care, wellness, and happiness.
+#### Water Therapy; the practice of spending time Cultivate Living Healing Water Essences for the purpose of enhancing whole health, earth care, wellness, and happiness.
 A practice of Symbiotic Connection with the natural world and with each other, healing water to soul.

-#### *Conservation as a consequence of production!*
 ***Experience Symbiotic Living; Healing and Caring for Earth Mothers- Water, Soil and Air.***
-Remarkably enough the physical body, the Water and all that come in contact with that, the Soil, can find natural healing benefits from probiotics with this one easy process.
-Through the fermentation of citrus peels and other naturally aromatic fresh remnants into a probiotic and multi purpose; Luxury Whole Body, Built Environment and *Earth Care* Healing and Cealing Products.**
+*Explore an alternative way to connect; Symbioticly heal and support the whole body in a way that heals and supports the environment.
+A probiotic rich super food for the microbiome of the body, Soil to Soul.* Remarkably enough the physical body, the Water and all that come in contact with that, the Soil, can find natural healing benefits from probiotics with this one easy process.

 #### Self-care that goes far beyond the self.
-*Explore an alternative way to connect; Symbioticly heal and support the whole body in a way that heals and supports the environment.
-A probiotic rich super food for the microbiome of the body, Soil to Soul.*
+Through natural fermentation of organic fresh fruit remnants into a Luxury probiotic and multi purpose; Whole Body, Built Environment, *Earth Care,* Healing and Cleaning Products.
 *Nourishing, fortifying and gentle for the Whole Family.
 Yes, Nature is that simple, effective and synergistic.*

 #### *What is Probiotic Eco-Enzyme*